wbaldoumas/atrea-policyengine/README.md

 }
 ```

-Note that although this produces more classes and source files, each input policy follows the Single-Responsibility Principal, is reusable within the context of other policy engines, and is extremely easy to unit test! :heavy_check_mark: :heavy_check_mark: :heavy_check_mark:
+Note that although this produces more code, classes, and source files, each input policy follows the Single-Responsibility Principal, is reusable within the context of other policy engines, and is extremely easy to unit test! :heavy_check_mark: :heavy_check_mark: :heavy_check_mark:

 These can then be passed to the policy engine builder's `WithInputPolicies(...)` method as such: